floriank/postgres_sync_copy/README.md

 $ docker-compose run app iex -S mix
 ```

 to get a console.
+Further instructions within.

-The included PostgreSQL binds locally at port 5432 - if you have trouble there, something else might be running already.
+The included PostgreSQL __binds locally at port 5432__ - if you have trouble there, something else might be running already.